hollow-cube/polar/README.md

 ### Anvil interop

 Anvil conversion utilities are also included, and can be used something like the following.

+> Note: Anvil conversion is only guaranteed to work on recent (1.19+) worlds.

 ```
 var polarWorld = AnvilPolar.anvilToPolar(Path.of("/path/to/anvil/world/dir"));